IQSS/dataverse/scripts/zipdownload/README.md

 to build:

+cd scripts/zipdownload
 mvn clean compile assembly:single

 to install:

 install cgi-bin/zipdownload and ZipDownloadService-v1.0.0.jar in your cgi-bin directory (/var/www/cgi-bin standard).
 Edit the config lines in the shell script (zipdownload) as needed.
+You may need to make extra Apache configuration changes to make sure /cgi-bin/zipdownload is accessible from the outside.
+For example, if this is the same Apache that's in front of your Dataverse Payara instance, you'll need to add another pass through statement to your configuration:
+``ProxyPassMatch ^/cgi-bin/zipdownload !``

 to activate in Dataverse: